 So what happened?
 Where did this motivated, happy, energetic, self-directed, intellectually curious student come from?

 The answer, I believe, is that Lorelei is an extrovert.
 She is drawing energy from the school environment and applying it to her studies.
 It never would have occurred to me that this could be a factor–she wasn’t pining for school by any means; she was happy to have been removed and enjoyed being with me.
 But the evidence is clear: Homeschooling was not an academically good fit for Lorelei; traditional schooling is.

 Again, I have no regrets about removing Lorelei from school.
 The homeschooling experience may not have been an academic success, but it was valuable in other ways.
 And she is quickly making up any ground she may have lost.
 But I also have no regrets about putting her back in!

 Some people–I was one of them once–are very tied to a certain way of educating their children.
 “This is how our family does things,” they think.
-For me, it was the ideal of having all my kids graduate from the parochial school attended by my sisters and me, and then going on the be members of the third generation of our family to attended Knoxville Catholic High School.
+For me, it was the ideal of having all my kids graduate from the parochial school attended by my sisters and me, and then going on to be members of the third generation of our family to attend Knoxville Catholic High School.
 Family circumstances and the individual needs of my children forced me to rethink and relinquish plans I thought were set in stone, and my kids are the better for it.

 I am not a dog person.